Hog production is nearly nonexistent in Southwest Asia and North Africa because

 E) Great Plains.

-Using von Thunen's model as a basis for analysis, assume New York City is the single market for the United States, market gardening would be located in
+Using von Thunen's model as a basis for analysis, assume New York City is the single market for the United States, dairy agriculture would dominate in

 How has containerization changed the geography of linkages between production areas and location of consumers?